 We support reporting on audit quality by proving additional information including the results of internal quality reviews undertaken on our public sector audits.
-The most recent audit quality report can be found at: Quality of public audit in Scotland annual report 2019/20 | Audit Scotland (audit-scotland.gov.uk).
+The most recent audit quality report can be found at: Quality of public audit in Scotland annual report 2020/21 | Audit Scotland (audit-scotland.gov.uk)

 EY has policies and procedures that instil professional values as part of firm culture and ensure that the highest standards of objectivity, independence and integrity are maintained.
-Details of the key policies and processes in place within EY for maintaining objectivity and independence can be found in our annual Transparency Report which the firm is required to publish by law.
-The most recent version of this Report is for the year ended 30 June 2020: EY UK Transparency Report 2020 | EY UK
+Details can be found in our annual Transparency Report: EY UK 2021 Transparency Report | EY UK